essembeh/rapid-api-client/README.md

 class MyApi(RapidApi):

-    # This method return a httpx.Response, you can omit it, but you should add it for clarity
+    # This method returns a httpx.Response, you can omit it, but you should add it for clarity
     @get("/user/me")
     def get_user_raw(self) -> Response: ...